sanvu88/wordpress-docker/README.md

 ## About Hostvn.net WordPress

-Hostvn.net WordPress is a docker version pre-installed with Nginx, php-fpm and WordPress with the best WordPress optimization and security configurations.
+Hostvn.net - WordPress is Docker Images, pre-installed with Nginx, php-fpm and WordPress, with the best security configurations and optimization for WordPress

 ## Quick reference